kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 into their new formats.

-The `convert-helm-values` command takes a Helm values.yaml file and outputs (to stdout) a number of YAML files, representing the generated KubermaticConfiguration, Seeds, Secrets, Presets etc.
+The `convert-helm-values` command takes a Helm values.yaml file and outputs (to stdout) a number of YAML files, representing the generated KubermaticConfiguration, Seeds, Secrets, Presets, etc.
-Using this command is recommended, as it does all conversions in a single step, because the old `values.yaml` contained all information in some form or another.
+Using this command is recommended, as it does all conversions in a single step, because of the old `values.yaml` contained all information in some form or another.

 Note that the conversion commands by default outputs Seed resources with the